github/docs/content/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository.md

 {% endif %}

 1. Contact {% data variables.contact.contact_support %}, and ask to remove cached views and references to the sensitive data in pull requests on {% data variables.product.product_name %}.
-Please provide the name of the repository and/or a link to the commit you need removed.{% ifversion ghes %} For more information about how site administrators can remove unreachable Git objects, see "[AUTOTITLE](/admin/configuration/configuring-your-enterprise/command-line-utilities#ghe-repo-gc)."
-For more information about how site administrators can identify reachable commits, see "[Identifying reachable commits](#identifying-reachable-commits)."{% endif %}{% ifversion fpt or ghec %}
+Please provide the name of the repository and/or a link to the commit you need removed.{% ifversion ghes %} For more information about how site administrators can remove unreachable Git objects, see [AUTOTITLE](/admin/configuration/configuring-your-enterprise/command-line-utilities#ghe-repo-gc).
+For more information about how site administrators can identify reachable commits, see [Identifying reachable commits](#identifying-reachable-commits).{% endif %}{% ifversion fpt or ghec %}

    > [!IMPORTANT] {% data variables.contact.github_support %} won't remove non-sensitive data, and will only assist in the removal of sensitive data in cases where we determine that the risk can't be mitigated by rotating affected credentials.